 Book This Adventure

-13-Day Trek of the GR20 With a Guide
+15-Day Authentic GR20 Trek With a Guide

 Conquer steep ascents and plunging descents on this 180km trail that follows the granite backbone of mountains that divide the island in two, many of which soar above 2000m altitude.
 Join your guide on the mighty GR20 from the north-west to the south-east of the island, starting your tour from beautiful Calvi!
 Explore the stunning nature from the Balagne region to the centre of Corsica, discover stunning gorges, and enjoy the views over emerald alpine lakes.
 This challenging adventure also includes luggage transfers and a selection of the best accommodation available, providing you with all the comfort along the way.

 Embark on your adventure from a medieval picturesque town Calvi accessible by plane, train or ferry.
 Travel to Calenzana, a little village south-east of Calvi that sits quietly within an area abundant with olive trees.
 From here, you will start your hike to Bonifatu, which lies high up in the forest.
 Hike through river crossings and enjoy magnificent views of the traditional and charming towns of the Balagne.
 This will be an excellent warm up for the rest of the GR20, offering superb views towards the Corsican coast.
 Get to know your group and guide over a dinner and get some rest for the day!